Building an Emergency Fund in 2023

 Easy answer: In a high yield cash account.
 Wrong answer: A traditional savings account.

-With a traditional savings account, you would be lucky to earn the national average interest rate of .39%.
-With Betterment’s high yield cash account, they have a competitive offer with a variable APY of 4.50%* (as of May 8, 2023).
-This outpaces the national average of traditional banks by a significant margin (11%**).
+With a traditional savings account, you would be lucky to earn 0.01% on your money.
+With a high yield account, they have higher variable APYs, sometimes around 4%.
+This outpaces the national average of traditional banks by a significant margin.

-Another key benefit of this account is its flexibility.
+Another key benefit of high yield accounts is their flexibility.
 It’s easy to transfer your funds in and out of the account should an emergency arise and you need access to your funds quickly.

-Additionally (and importantly!)
-Betterment's high-yield cash account is FDIC-insured for up to $2 million† with their program banks (8x the standard amount)‡, providing a level of security and peace of mind that is highly valued by many savers.
+Additionally (and importantly!) you’ll want to choose a high-yield cash account that is FDIC-insured providing a level of security and peace of mind that is highly valued by many savers.

-Overall, Betterment's high yield cash account is a powerful tool for those looking to optimize their savings strategies and earn a competitive rate of return on their hard-earned money.
+Overall, a high yield account is a powerful tool for those looking to optimize their savings strategies and earn a competitive rate of return on their hard-earned money.

 As inflation takes its toll, the value of the dollar continues to decline.
-Yet, you can stay ahead of the curve by leveraging Betterment’s current APY (variable) of 4.50%*.
+Yet, you can stay ahead of the curve by leveraging a high yield account with a higher APY than your traditional savings account.
 This is a great way to ensure that your money retains some of its purchasing power.

 How do you open a High-Yield Cash Account?
 It’s simple!